-For the Associate Degree in Nursing the ranking process is based on:
+For the Associate Degree in Nursing Generic Track the ranking process is based on:

 - a.
 Standardized entrance exam (TEAS) - b.
-Degree requirements GPA (science GPA must be a 2.8 or higher) - c.
-Career Mobility Applicant ONLY NLN NACE I: Foundations of Nursing score of 75% or higher If you previously attended a RN or LVN to RN program you must - -- Submit a letter of "Good Standing" from the previous nursing program attended. - -- You may also be required to exhibit Math proficiency administered by the SAC Nursing Program.
+Degree requirements GPA (science GPA must be a 2.5 or higher) - c.
+Complete of Chemistry 1405 or higher Chemistry course with lab.
+If you previously attended another RN program you must submit a letter of "Good Standing" from the previous nursing program you attended.